George Kittle Player Prop Bets for NFL Week 10 | San Francisco vs. Los Angeles 11/15/2021

 - Kittle has been the target of 13.8% (36 total) of his team's 261 passing attempts this season.

-- The 49ers have run 56.0% passing plays and 44.0% rushing plays this season.
-They rank 20th in the NFL in scoring.
+- The 49ers have thrown the ball in 56.0% of their plays from scrimmage this year while running the ball 44.0% of the time.
+This offensive attack ranks 20th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Kittle's matchup with the Rams.